 SAGE Design Automation, USA

-Raúl is currently the CEO of Sage, a startup in physical design tools for semiconductors.
-He is also a partner at Silicon Catalyst, an incubator for semiconductor solutions, and lectures on EDA and Machine Learning Hardware at Stanford.
-He was previously the CEO of Nimbic, a startup acquired by Mentor Graphics in 2014.
+Raúl is currently the CTO of Silvaco.
+He is also a partner at Silicon Catalyst, an incubator for semiconductor solutions, and lecturer on EDA and Machine Learning Hardware at Stanford.
+He was previously an advisor to Applied Materials and the CEO of Sage Design Automation acquired by Applied in 2020.
+He was also CEO of Nimbic, acquired by Mentor Graphics in 2014.
 Raúl spent most of his career with Synopsys, where he served as Chief Technology Officer, Senior Vice President, and General Manager.
-Prior to joining Synopsys, Raúl was a Director for the German National Research Center for Computer Science, Professor of Computer Science at the University of Paderborn, and a Research Staff Member at the IBM T.J.
+Prior to joining Synopsys, he was a Director for the German National Research Center for Computer Science, Professor of Computer Science at the University of Paderborn, and a Research Staff Member at the IBM T.J.
 Watson Research Center.
 Raúl holds a B.S and M.S. in Electrical Engineering from the University of Chile, and a Ph.D. in Computer Science from the University of Karlsruhe.
 He has published over 70 technical papers and written and/or edited three books on electronic design automation.
 Raúl has contributed significantly to building the design community serving on numerous editorial, advisory and company boards.
 Raúl was also an Advisory Professor at Fudan University and the Chinese Academy of Sciences.
 He was elected a Fellow of the IEEE in 1999 and to the board of directors of ESDA (aka EDAC, the EDA Consortium) in 2012.